david-novicki/cache-first-then-revalidate-example/README.md

 # Cache-First-Then-Revalidate

 This repository contains a Proof of Concept for a cache first then revalidate strategy using a Service Worker.
+This app must be served from a web server, I recommend [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en) from the root directory of this project.

 ## service-worker.js